-Reporting of Sexual Harassment
+Reporting Sexual Harassment

 Students are encouraged to report sexual harassment, sexual assault, domestic and dating violence, and stalking to the Title IX Office even if not directly involved in an incident and even if there is a preference to remain anonymous.
 All information submitted will be reviewed by the Title IX Office and a team member will reach out to the person affected by the incident to offer assistance and options.
 If you are reporting as a third party, someone other than the person affected by the reported conduct, please note that for privacy reasons, the Title IX Office may not inform you of the outcome of the report.
-Learn more and report an incident visit the GW Title IX website.